spicelang/spice/README.md

 - [x] Dyn data type as function return types

 ## Support missing / to be tested
+- [ ] Optional parameters can be omitted when calling functions/procedures (implemented)
-- [ ] [ ] Optional parameters can be omitted when calling functions/procedures
+- [ ] Optional parameters can be omitted when calling functions/procedures (tested)
+- [ ] Variables also can be declared in the root scope (implemented)
-- [ ] [ ] Variables also can be declared in the root scope
+- [ ] Variables also can be declared in the root scope (tested)
+- [ ] Cannot compare int with double or vice versa (tested)

 ## Special language features
 - Something like `"Test" * 3` is valid and will evaluate to `"TestTestTest"` (not implemented yet)